zeddidragon/github-therapist/readme.md

   -e, --editor          opens your editor to write the body of the issue -t, --title <title>   set title of issue
   -b, --body <body>     set body of issue
+  -a, --assign <user>   assign a user
+  -A, --unassign <user> unassign a user
+  -l, --label <label>   add label
+  -L, --unlabel <label> remove label
-  -a, --assign <user>   assign a user when creating issue -l, --label <label>   add label when creating issue -m, --milestone <id>  set milestone id
+  -m, --milestone <id>  set milestone id
   -C, --close           close issue, -O will override it -O, --open            reopen issue, -C will override it